BrianKang123/sort-o_Brianiacs/README.md

 # sort-o_Brianiacs
 ## Roster: Jing Yi Feng, Brian Kang, Brian Wang
+## SOTW:

 ## Bubble Sort
 ### Best Case
 * The best case scenario for Bubble Sort would be when the list is already sorted (elements in ascending order).
 This would require only one pass.
 ### Worst Case
 * The worst case scenario for Bubble Sort would be if the list is sorted in descending order.

 ## Selection Sort
 ### Best Case